 Tips for Hiking the Mahana Ridge

 - Dress appropriately.
 If you hike the Mahana Ridge Trail the whole way you’ll need appropriate shoes and clothes.
+My current pair of hiking footwear is the Terrex Free Hiker 2 Gore-Tex Hiking Shoes.
+They provide the necessary grip and stability to tackle this trail in entirety.
+These were also a gift which makes them even cooler.

 - Since parts of the trail are overgrown wearing long pants will shield from getting itchy especially if you have sensitive skin.